Smoking — Acne?

 Dear Pimpled Puffer,

-Although the correlation between smoking and acne is unclear, smoking can lead to a slew of other health-related problems, including ones that adversely affect the skin.
-These may include:
+Although the connection between smoking and acne remains unclear, smoking can lead to other health-related issues that adversely affect the skin, such as: